Best Aromatherapy Diffuser of 2020

 This review is spearheaded by a two-headed team of testers, Maggie Brandenburg and Penney Garrett.
 Maggie is a Grade A gadget fiddler, always tinkering with settings and pushing the limits of every piece of tech she owns.
 Living with a perpetually dirty adventure dog (and partner!), she appreciates the value of a clean-smelling home and is always trying new methods of making it so.
 Penney studied botany and clinical herbalism and has worked in several apothecaries, selling and experimenting with a wide variety of oils.
 The two of these ladies have been testing products for GearLab for many years and put their heads together to prod these diffusers and find their limits.

 After spending hours researching dozens of the most interesting and promising models on the market, we narrowed it down to the top 10 aromatherapy diffusers.
-We enthusiastically purchased them all and pit them head to head — or nose to nose — to see which ones would come out on top.
+We enthusiastically purchased them all and pitted them head to head — or nose to nose — to see which ones would come out on top.
 We filled them to their limits, challenged them to infuse large spaces, and ran them for days at a time.
 We put them all around our homes in the day and during the night to figure out where each fits best.
-If you've been feeling like every diffuser sounds the same as the last, read on!
+If you've felt like every diffuser sounds the same as the last, read on!
 We're here to illuminate their differences and help you decide which one is the right choice for you.

 Analysis and Test Results